dusty-nv/jetson-inference/docs/building-repo-2.md

 ### Downloading Models

 The repo comes with many pre-trained networks that can you can choose to have downloaded and installed through the **Model Downloader** tool ([`download-models.sh`](../tools/download-models.sh)).
-By default, not all of the models are selected for download to save disk space.
-You are welcome to select the models you want, or run the tool again later to download more models at another time.
+By default, not all of the models are initially selected for download to save disk space.
+You can select the models you want, or run the tool again later to download more models another time.

 When initially configuring the repo, `cmake` will automatically run the downloader tool for you: